Welcome to the website of award-winning author, Celia Rees

 Witch Child is one of The Book People's Top 10 YA reads!

-- A scene from Witch Child is to be part of The American Museum, Bath's Christmas Display.
+- A scene from Witch Child was part of The American Museum, Bath's Christmas Display.
 It is in their earliest room, a C17th keeping room, and will represent the point in the book where Mary is hiding her diary in the quilt.

-- Celia will be in conversation with Penny Dolan and Leslie Wilson at the Oxford Literary Festival on 30th March, talking about Great Women from British History with Mary Hoffman trying to keep us in order.
+- Celia was in conversation with Penny Dolan and Leslie Wilson at the Oxford Literary Festival on 30th March, talking about Great Women from British History with Mary Hoffman trying to keep us in order.
 History Girls all!

 - Celia is proud to be a History Girl and even prouder to be included in the new History Girls Anthology: Daughters of Time, published on International Women's Day, Saturday, March 8th, 2014.